-Please use this page to make comments and suggestions on this ritual and/or to volunteer to help with our holiday celebrations.
-If you fill out this page, please mail it to Linda Gritz, Chair, Ritual Committee, Boston Workers Circle, 6 Webster St., Brookline, MA 02446, or email your comments to katzgritz@gmail.com using the subject "YK feedback."
-You can also provide feedback easily through this Google Form.
+Please use this online form or this page to make comments and suggestions on this ritual and/or volunteer to help with our holiday celebrations.
+If you fill out this page, please mail it to Linda G Chair, Ritual Committee, Boston Workers Circle, 6 Webster St., Brookline, MA 02446, or email you have a blook for the set of the set ritz, comments to katzgritz@gmail.com using the subject "YK feedback."
 This program was created by the Boston Workers Circle Ritual Committee and is updated each y We welcome your comments and suggestions for next year's rituals.
-Thank you very much for year. attending our holiday celebrations and for taking the time to share your thoughts and ideas.
-NIANAT.
+Thank you very much for attending our holiday celebrations and for taking the time to share your thoughts and ideas. ear.
 NAME: PHONE NUMBER: EMAIL ADDRESS: The Ritual Committee creates and updates Boston Workers Circle rituals, currently including Rosh Hashonah, Yom Kippur, Tu B'Shvat, and Passover.
 We welcome new members!
-If you are interested in participating in this work, please check this box: \Box YK202
+If you are interested in participating in this work, please check this box: \Box YK2021